You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 My reflections on the game has made me want to go on a real hike.
 The only reason why I have never been on a hike was because of an unfounded bias.
 I always thought of them like stick-to-the-path adventures and boring walking.

 The motivator missing for me was other people.
-In the actual world, a hiker wouldn't encounter a shady person or completing random tasks.
-This conclusion is to say everything I have written about the themes and aesthetics in *A Short Hike* equally applies to real-life hiking, so go "*touch some grass*".
+In the actual world, a hiker wouldn't encounter a shady person asking you to complete tasks for them.
+Everything I have written about the themes and aesthetics in *A Short Hike* equally applies to real-life hiking, so go "*touch some grass*".

 Here is a clip of *A Short Hike*.